biocomp/how-skype-fix-vulnerabilities/README.md

 <Skype> You have already described the actions in your previous e-mails.
 You are right, that is the reason why your account was blocked.

 <Me> Are you crazy?
 So now you are admitting that anyone could delete any account just by submitting enough reports?
 Even if you do not know what are the reasons for the report?
-You know that this abuses could be used even without adding the person to the contact list.
+You know that these abuses could be used even without adding the person to the contact list.
 So you can send a report from the account which had never had a conversation with the person, who is he reporting.
 You are admitting that this kind of whole.
 Is it legal?
 I am planning to sue you.

 <Skype> We think that we gave enough information.
 You are peace of shit, live with it.